2026 Awards Nomination Guide

 Plant a seed of recognition

-We appreciate your interest in contributing to the recognition of open education efforts everywhere.
+We appreciate your interest in contributing to the recognition of Open Education efforts everywhere.

-We want to emphasize that anyone contributing to open education or any open educational resource, project, or practice is eligible for nomination.
+We want to emphasize that anyone contributing to Open Education or any open educational resource, project, or practice is eligible for nomination.
 Our mission is not just to celebrate the most notable or prominent achievements; we also aim to shine a light on every contribution made in any corner of the world, and in any language.

 What or Who to Nominate

 You may already have a person, project, or organization in mind to nominate for an OEAward.
-If not, think about who has made significant contributions to your open education community, whether on a large or small scale, or at a regional or local level.
+If not, think about who has made significant contributions to your Open Education community, whether on a large or small scale, or at a regional or local level.
 Which projects have you encountered or participated in that embody the spirit of openness?
-Where have you observed open education practices that have positively affected learners’ ability to access and utilize open educational resources?
+Where have you observed Open Education practices that have positively affected learners’ ability to access and utilize open educational resources?

 Choosing the award or category for your Nomination